testillano/h2agent/README.md

 Options:

-UDP server will trigger one HTTP/2 request for every reception, replacing optionally the '@{udp}' pattern on uri, headers and/or body provided, with the UDP data read.
+UDP server will trigger one HTTP/2 request for every reception, replacing optionally certain patterns on uri, headers and/or body provided.
+Implemented patterns are the
-If data received contains pipes (|), it is also possible to access each part during parsing procedure through the use of pattern '@{udp.<n>}'.
+following:

+   @{udp}:      replaced by the whole UDP datagram received.
+   @{udp8}:     selects the 8 least significant digits in the UDP datagram, and may
+                be used to build valid IPv4 addresses for a given sequence.
+   @{udp.<n>}:  UDP datagram received may contain a pipe-separated list of tokens
+                and this pattern will be replaced by the nth one.

 To stop the process you can send UDP message 'EOF'.
 To print accumulated statistics you can send UDP message 'STATS' or stop/interrupt the process.